-- a) A longitudinal line parallel to and 800mm from the car centre line. - b) A longitudinal line parallel to and 320mm from the car centre line. - c) A transverse line 430mm rearward of the front wheel centre line. - d) A diagonal line running rearwards and outwards, from a point 625mm forward of the rear face of the cockpit entry template and 320mm from the car centre line, at an angle of 75° to the car centre line.
+- a) A longitudinal line parallel to and 800mm from the car centre plane. - b) A longitudinal line parallel to and 320mm from the car centre plane. - c) A transverse line 430mm rearward of the front wheel centre plane. - d) A diagonal line running rearwards and outwards, from a point 625mm forward of the plane C-C and 320mm from the car centre plane, at an angle of 75° to the car centre plane.